Database Guidelines 10. Credits

 10.5.
 An indexed role will be listed on its own section of the artist's page.
 For example: The "Remix" role will be listed under the "Remixes:" section of the artist page.
 The "Producer" role will be listed under the "Production:" section of the artist page.
 Any role that is not indexed will default to the "Appears On" sections of the artist page (for the time being).

 10.6.
 Discogs has some non-indexed credits.
 These credits are not listed on any artist pages.
-If the name isn't in the database, no new artist is created.
-These cover all credits that we don't want to create a link and don't want to index, for roles credited on the release that are not musical or technical; for example, catering personnel, managers, drivers etc. All credits for human roles must go in the credit section rather than the Notes.
+If the artist name isn't in the database, no new artist is created.
+These cover all credits that we don't want to create a link and don't want to index, or for roles credited on the release that are not musical or technical; for example, catering personnel, drivers etc. All credits for human roles must go in the credit section rather than the release notes.
 The non-indexed, non-linked credits are:

 - Artwork By

 - Other - Use the box brackets to define the role, for example "Other [Catering]".
 Never to be used for musical roles.